-If you’re looking for an ethical trekking company that’s doing great things in the local area, we highly recommend Sumatra Orangutan Discovery, run by Welsh traveller Ellie and her Indonesian husband, Teson.
+If you’re looking for an ethical trekking company that’s doing great things in the local area, we highly recommend Sumatra Orangutan Discovery, run by Welsh traveller Ellie and her Indonesian partner, Teson.
 The team run a variety of good value for money jungle treks for backpackers in Bukit Lawang, from half day tours to 3-day adventures, where you are taken into the jungle with an experienced local guide to spot orangutans and other wildlife, in an eco-friendly and responsible way.

 2. Shop around and join community tourism projects

 Now that you’ve found the perfect sustainable trekking company, here is our second piece of advice.
 Shop around and don’t do everything with one company.
 Sustainability relies on the distribution of money throughout the community.
 Consider buying some things during your trip from small local run businesses or street vendors.